 Emile Picard.

-The above theorem is usually referred to as Picard's theorem (or sometimes Picard--Lindelöf theorem or the method of successive
+The theorem above is usually referred to as Picard's theorem (or sometimes Picard--Lindelöf theorem or the method of successive

 approximations) named after Émile Picard (1858--1941) who proved

-this result based on an iteration procedure.
+this result based on iteration procedure.
 Ernst Leonard Lindelöf (1870--1946) was a Finnish mathematician and Charles Émile Picard was a French

 mathematician.
 Rudolf Otto Sigismund Lipschitz (1832--1903) was a German mathematician who gave his name to the Lipschitz continuity condition.